eiguzman/player-stat-predictor/README.md

 ## Model 2

-After implementation of our second model we printed out the MSE between the training and testing as well as their differences against degree (complexity)
+After implementation of our second model we printed out the MSE between the training and testing as well as their differences against degree (complexity).
 ```python
 Polynomial Regression (Degree=1)
 Train MSE: 1.65